ledinhanhtan-dev/tnc-clone/README.md

 🚀 The app is available at [https://tnc-clone.web.app](https://tnc-clone.web.app)

-(Note: open the app for the first time could take some time due to free hosting plane on Heroku)
+(Note: open the app for the first time could take some time due to free hosting plan on Heroku)

 <p align="right">(<a href="#top">back to top</a>)</p>